haibin0332/interproj/README.md

-#
+#Intersective

-intersective--demo of sentiment analysis based on Alchemy API
+demo of sentiment analysis based on Alchemy API (may implement in practra)

 Great Github!